brian-chen-2005/gmap_hackathon_data_cleaning/README.md

-# gmap_hackathon_data_cleaning
+# Gmap Hackathon Data Cleaning
-pandas used to clean city of seattle traffic camera data
+Pandas used to clean and process City of Seattle traffic camera data (CC0: Public Domain).